That's right, we're back Rush Limbaugh and the Excellence in Broadcasting Network.

 Also, a Maurice Schwenkler also signed an online 2005 petition to free anti-war Christian protesters who were captured in Iraq.

-State Democrat Party chairwoman Pat Walk, or WAC, it's W A K, and I don't know how to pronounce it, initially blamed the vandalism on animosity surrounding the health care debate.
+State Democrat Party chairwoman Pat Wach or WAC, it's W-A-A-K, and I don't know how to pronounce it, initially blamed the vandalism on animosity surrounding the healthcare debate, and then she dialed back on that.

-It's uh it's in the Denver Post.
+It's in the Denver Post.

 Just the sort of thing we've been talking about here.